Netflix/servo/README.md

 to return a variable set of Monitors at runtime this is how to do it.
 DynamicCounter / DynamicTimer are implemented using this feature.

-Registration of metrics
+Registration of Metrics
 -----------------------

 In servo all monitors need to be registered to be reported.
 One critically important thing to remember is that they need to be registered exactly once.
+Some types of monitors, such as DynamicCounters, will handle registration automatically.

 The main ways to achieve this: